 Weatherstripping can be a simple fix if you start to have a more drafty window.
 Usually this can be an easy fix, but will take some time and effort to make sure you get the correct replacement weatherstripping.
 For example, if you know you have a Silverline window, there is an easy weatherstripping repair kit to fix a single window.

-Step1 is to check and make sure you truly need to replace the weatherstripping.
+Check and make sure you truly need to replace the weatherstripping.
 Inspect the whole window and determine if this is a slide in or a stick on weatherstripping.

-Step 3 If you cant find the one you need, you can always send picture or a sample in to us and we can try to help find what you need.
+If you cant find the one you need, you can always send picture or a sample in to us and we can try to help find what you need.